 - No group which is not licensed by the Liquor Control Board may sell alcoholic beverages.

-- Driving under the influence of alcohol (blood alcohol level of 0.08 percent or greater) is illegal.
+- Driving under the influence of alcohol (blood alcohol level of 0.08 percent or greater for persons 21 and over, and 0.02 percent for those under 21) is illegal.

 All students should be aware of the following sections of the 1986 revision of the Pennsylvania Crimes Code, Title 18 Act 31: Liquor Law Violations and Penalties.